mdipinto1/ai-case-study/README.md

 ## Results

 * What has been the business impact of this company so far?

+It's extremely difficult to quantify a numerical impact of a R&D division or subsidiary, however a few articles can help reflect the significance of the research being conducted.

+An article posted by MIT News stated the following:
+>The paper’s most significant practical finding — that these variations in reaction rate are correlated with differences in the thickness of the carbon coating on the surface of the particles — could lead to improvements in the efficiency of charging and discharging such batteries.
+[10]

+As the prevalence of Lithium Iron Phosphate (LiFePO) batteries increases, an increase in battery efficency directly correlates to lower envionmental impacts per unit.

+In a totally separate line of effort, TRI demonstrated generative AI for optimizing vehicle aerodynamics.
+This capability could vastly reduce the number of hours required to optomize a vehicle's design. [^12] What makes TRI's form of generative AI unique is the ability to incorporate design constraints that govern engineering principals and safety practices.
 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

 * How is your company performing relative to competitors in the same field?